benvaljean/benvaljean.github.io/_posts/2008-09-03-Add_Whitelist_functionality_to_Intelligent_Message_Filter-slash-IMF_(Exchange_2003).markdown

 The below script is a modified version of the one [here](http://www.experts-exchange.com/Software/Internet_Email/Q_22461861.html).
-The version below adds a loffile and places all emails post scannig in a
-\'scanned\' folder where they can be deleted.
+The version below adds a log-file and places all emails post-scanning in a \'scanned\' folder where they can be deleted.

     Option Explicit